Moecker/sdc/README.md

 ![distribution_after](exploration/2017-01-18 21_43_00-exploration.png)

 # Model
 The model of the network used for training is a sequential keras model with five layers.
-From the beginning it was quite clear that we need Convolution layers, to be able to exploit the 2D characteristics of the image and to search for reoccuring patterns (like edges).
-The activation function shall be non-linear, so I came up with ELUs which were recommended throughout the reviewd documents.
+From the beginning it was quite clear that we need Convolution layers, to be able to exploit the 2D characteristics of the image and to search for reoccurring patterns (like edges).
+The activation function shall be non-linear, so I came up with ELUs which were recommended throughout the reviewed documents.
 Dropout layers reduce overfitting and MaxPooling reduces the size of the outputs.
 Some more Dense layers after a required Flatten layer gradually reduced the output size to eventually 1 - the actual steering angle value.

-1. The first layer is a 2D Convolution with an ELU activation, using the images input shape (kRows = 64, kCols = 64, kChannels = 3) and outputing a shape of 32x32x32.
+1. The first layer is a 2D Convolution with an ELU activation, using the images input shape (kRows = 64, kCols = 64, kChannels = 3) and outputting a shape of 32x32x32.
 The convolution uses a subsample of (2, 2) to reduce the number of pixels and same padding, which in total reduced the number of pixel dimension by half.

 2. In the second layer another Convolution layer is applied, followed by a MaxPooling stride, activated by another ELU.
-The first Dropout layer with a keep probablity of 40% is introduced to prevent overfitting.
+The first Dropout layer with a keep probability of 40% is introduced to prevent overfitting.
 The output shape is 15x15x16.

 3. A last Convolution layer with again ELU activation, Droput with same 40% keep probability is followed.
 The Output shape is 13x13x8, since the subsample is (1, 1) with valid padding.